Source: Courtesy of Wikimedia Commons

 Sadly, this episode at Lejac was not an isolated incident – almost exactly one year later, the school’s quarterly report describes “an epidemic of runaway boys.”
 Other examples of students trying to escape were not uncommon, within central British Columbia and elsewhere.
 A Shuswap boy had died while running away from the Oblate school at Williams Lake in the winter of 1902, and there was a case, in 1920, of eight Shuswap boys who made a suicide pact to eat a poisonous plant, which killed one of them.

-With some exceptions [see William Morris Graham], residential schools have come to be seen as oppressive and pedagogical failures that devastated indigenous people across Canada.
-Although there remain few traces of the life of Allen Willie, the story of his untimely death is emblematic of the deplorable conditions endured by so many young indigenous people – which they found so traumatizing that many risked their lives to try to escape them.
+With some exceptions [see William Morris Graham], residential schools have come to be seen as pedagogical failures that devastated Indigenous people across Canada.
+Although there remain few traces of the life of Allen Willie, the story of his untimely death is emblematic of the deplorable conditions endured by so many young Indigenous people – which they found so traumatizing that many risked their lives to try to escape them.

 LAC, R216-247-1.
 Gazette (Montreal), 6 Jan.
 1937.
 Globe, 5 Jan.
 1937.
 Manitoba Free Press, 5 Jan.
 1937.
 Vancouver Sun, 6 Jan.
 1937.
 Can., Indian claims commission, Nadleh Whut’en First Nation: Lejac School inquiry (Ottawa, 2008); Truth and Reconciliation Commission of Can., Honoring the truth, reconciling the future … (Winnipeg, 2015).
 Jo-Anne Fiske, “Life at Lejac,” in Sa Ts’e: historical perspectives on northern British Columbia, ed.
 Thomas Thorner (Prince George, B.C., 1989), 235–72.
 Elizabeth Furniss, Victims of benevolence: the dark legacy of the Williams Lake Residential School (Vancouver, 2000).
 M.‑E. Kelm, Colonizing bodies: aboriginal health and healing in British Columbia, 1900–50 (Vancouver, 1998).
 J. S. Milloy, A national crime: the Canadian government and the residential school system, 1879–1986 (Winnipeg, 1999).
 Bridget Moran, Stoney Creek woman: the story of Mary John (Vancouver, 1988).